ethicalhackingplayground/hrekt/README.md

     -p, --ports <ports>
             the ports to probe default is (80,443) [default: 80,443]

-        --title
-            display the page titles

-        --tech-detect
-            display the technology used

     -b, --body-regex <body-regex>
             regex to be used to match a specific pattern in the response [default: ]

     -h, --header-regex <header-regex>
             regex to be used to match a specific pattern in the response [default: ]

+    -i, --title
+            display the page titles

+    -d, --tech-detect
+            display the technology used

+    -q, --silent
+            display the technology used

         --help
             Print help information